-I will sit with the moon for awhile
+I will sit on the porch, with the August moon

 A lonely owl, and then a lark,